Skip to main content

 Which strategy suits me?

-The right strategy depends mainly on your stress resistance and the time available for trading.
+The right strategy depends above all on your stress resistance and the time available for trading.
 Capital also plays a major role.

-For professionals, we recommend swing trading or longer-term buy-and-hold, where you buy shares and hold them for months/years.
+For professionals, we recommend swing trading or longer-term buy & hold, where you buy shares and hold them for months/years.
 Day trading or scalping is less suitable for professionals, as these methods require you to sit in front of the computer all the time.

-Day trading and scalping can be more profitable than swing trading because you can open and close many positions in one day.
-However, for this you have to take a lot of time and possibly endure a lot of stress.
+Day trading and scalping can be more profitable than swing trading, as you can open and close many positions in one day.
+However, you have to take a lot of time for this and possibly endure a lot of stress.

 How useful was this post?